2203542-0/CS220AU-DP-2022/index2.md

 ## Hyperlinks

-[This](ailearn.md)- What is Artifical Intelligeince
+[Learn about AI](ailearn.md)- What is Artifical Intelligeince?

-[This](aitrends.md)- learn about the latest trends in AI
+[AI Trends](aitrends.md)- learn about the latest trends in AI

-[This](airisks.md)- Altough AI is changing the world we are living in- its important to understantd the risks
+[Risks of AI](airisks.md)- Altough AI is changing the world we are living in- its important to understantd the risks

-[This](aiblogs.md)- My personal opinion on AI and its impacts on Social Media
+[The AI Blog](aiblogs.md)- My personal opinion on AI and its impacts on Social Media